 With an all-in-one solution, some degree of convenience and simplicity can be expected from using a platform like Builderall.

 1 – For starters, building a website is easy because it uses the intuitive drag-and-drop interface that most inexperienced people comfortable with.
 This is common with many website builder companies that I’ve reviewed in the past like Wix and Weebly.
-Their templates also cater for a variety of niches (both local and online) so newbies have a structural guidance or idea on what type of business information and design to display.
+Their templates also cater to a variety of niches (both local and online) so newbies have structural guidance or idea on what type of business information and design to display.

-2 – In terms of sales funnel, there are 20 different types to choose from and each comes with a blueprint guidance and templates for the type of pages that are required.
-If you are not familiar with building a funnel, this tool can be a good practice ground to familiarize with the different strategies involved.
-It helps to understand the psychology of online purchase behaviors and how you can leverage from that to increase leads.
+2 – In terms of sales funnel, there are 20 different types to choose from and each comes with blueprint guidance and templates for the type of pages that are required.
+If you are not familiar with building a funnel, this tool can be a good practice ground to familiarize yourself with the different strategies involved.
+It helps to understand the psychology of online purchase behaviors and how you can leverage that to increase leads.

 3 – For every marketing feature, there’s a step-by-step video tutorial to show how things are set up.
 They are easy to follow so it shouldn’t take you too long to understand how to integrate a certain tool to a page or a website.